Noha1993/StudyChinesePinyin/README.md

 Firebase Authentication<br>

 ## For Test Login
-This mailadress and password is for a test login.
+This mailadress and password is for a test login.<br>
-You can use the app without create new account by useing the adress and pass below.
+You can use the app without create new account by useing the adress and pass below.<br>
-Email : studychinesepinyin@hoge.com
+Email : studychinesepinyin@hoge.com<br>
-Pass : pass123
+Pass : pass123<br>

 ## Author
 iOS Developer in Tokyo<br>